Teyras/MT/text/chapters/900_conclusion.md

 We have presented and examined several problems related to large-scale deployments of programming assignment evaluation systems.
-Most of the results can be directly applied to the ReCodEx system, but they are general enough to also benefit other similar systems.
+Most of the results can be directly applied to the ReCodEx system, but they are general enough to also benefit other similar systems and even applications outside of the programming assigment evaluation domain where features like precise measurements or scheduling focused on delivering quick feedback for short jobs are desired.

 Measuring the influence of running multiple measurements in parallel and using various isolation technologies on the stability of results provided us with insights about using modern CPUs for assignment evaluation.
 We found that simultaneous measurements interfere with each other, causing a decline in stability.
-A plausible explanation is that this is caused by contention for the memory controller and last level of the CPU cache.
+A plausible explanation is that this is caused by concurrent usage of the memory controller and the last level of the CPU cache.

 The most profound consequence of this is that it is not advisable to use CPUs with many cores and cloud platforms when stable measurements are required (e.g.,